joheli/DaBaDEx/README.md

 ### Further things to consider

+  * I wrote this little program many years ago (maybe 2008).
+For me, it has worked wonders and I still use it today.
+Nevertheless, you may find it dated.
   * DaBaDEx processes can be chained, i.e. you can follow a process in mode '-g' with one of mode '-p'.
 That way you can use DaBaDEx to get data from one database and put it into another!
   * DaBaDEx currently does not take care of intermediary files and log files after processing.
 Please consider adding a routine to clear or rotate those files regularly.